-1. Place a steamer basket in a crock pot with a quarter a cup of water at the bottom.
+- Place a steamer basket in a crock pot with one-quarter cup of water at the bottom.
 Bring the water to a simmer.

-2. Now wrap the ribs in a foil pouch and place it in the basket.
+- Wrap the ribs in a foil pouch and place it in the basket

-3. Place a lid over the top and allow the ribs to steam for about 10 minutes.
-Avoid checking the meat while it’s steaming since you’ll let the steam out consequently lowering the temperature inside the steamer.
+- Place a lid over the top and allow the ribs to steam for about 10 minutes.
+Avoid checking the meat while it’s steaming since you’ll let the steam out, lowering the temperature inside the steamer.

-4. Transfer the pieces to a serving dish and enjoy your meal.
+- Transfer the pieces to a serving dish and enjoy your meal

-Sous vide machine is an ideal choice for those who prefer no-fuss reheating methods that eliminate the risk of overcooking.
+Sous vide machine is ideal for those who prefer no-fuss reheating methods that eliminate the risk of overcooking.

-1. Heat the water in the sous vide to a temperature slightly below the original cooking temperature.
+- Heat the water in the sous vide slightly below the original cooking temperature.
 For instance, if you cooked your ribs to 150°F, heat the water to about 145°F.

-2. Seal the rib pieces in a watertight, sealable plastic bag then immerse them in the water.
+- Seal the rib pieces in a watertight, sealable plastic bag, then immerse them in the water.
 Wait for the ribs to heat to your desired temperature.
-With sous vide, you are sure that your ribs won’t burn no matter how long they cook.
+With sous vide, you can be sure that your ribs won’t burn no matter how long they cook.

-3. Remove your ribs from the sous vide then either place them under a medium high grill or a broiler with a thin layer of barbecue sauce if desired to get a nice crust.
+- Remove your ribs from the sous vide, then place them under a medium-high grill or a broiler with a thin layer of barbecue sauce if desired to get a nice crust.